bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 * 2006: Joined Primary Care Mental Health Service in Worcestershire as a Gateway Worker (this involved, mental health reviews, using CBT approach interventions and signposting for other Services).
-* 2010: Completed Postgraduate Diploma in CBT at the University of Birmingham.
+* 2008: Completed Postgraduate Diploma in CBT at the University of Birmingham.
 I am now in my 7th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists.
+* 2011: Full Accreditation with BABCP (British Association for Cognitive and Behavioural Psychotherapists)
-* 2010-2018 CBT Therapist within Worcestershire Healthy Minds from, providing individual Therapy, Clinical Supervision and Group work.
+* 2010-2018: CBT Therapist within Worcestershire Healthy Minds, providing individual Therapy, Clinical Supervision and Group work.
+* 2018 (December): Left the NHS to focus on Private Practice (individual work with Clients, Group Therapy)

 ## Code of Ethics and Regulation